kennethtrochez/kcalApp/README.md

 ### **Food Search and Logging**
 Users can search for foods using real USDA data.
 Results are displayed in a dropdown, and selecting an item logs it instantly into the current day.

 ---

+### **Nutrition Label Scanner**
+Users can scan a nutrition label using the camera or upload a photo from their gallery.
+The app extracts nutritional values and allows quick logging with editable fields.

+---